flashtechstudios/windows-updater/README.md

 This script uses winget and pswindowsupdate in background to update your apps.
-You will have to change your execution policy to let the script run
+You will have to change your execution policy to let the script run.
+For that do:
+- `Set-ExecutionPolicy unrestricted` in powershell (admin)

 To run it (if you have git):
 - If you have git installed run `git clone https://github.com/themoonmeetsthesun/windows-updater.git`